0xmagic0/cyber-security-learning/README.md

 # Cyber Security Learning Notes

-## What is it?
-Centralized location for cyber security notes and learning resources.
+## Content and purpose

+The intention of this repository is to server as a hub for cyber security learning resources.
+Within this repo you will find links and references to:
+- Learning platforms
+- Guides
+- Tools
+- Payload lists
+- Methodologies

-## Purpose
+## Topics
-Server as a hub for guides, tools, references, and methodologies.
+- Web Applications
+- Mobile Applications